About the Test

 - To monitor bone marrow function following treatments such as chemotherapy

-- To monitor function following a bone marrow transplant
+- To monitor bone marrow function following a bone marrow transplant

-Most often, a reticulocyte count is performed with an automated instrument (hematology analyzer) and can be done simultaneously with a CBC, which includes an RBC count, hemoglobin and hematocrit.
-Either an absolute number of reticulocytes and/or a percentage of reticulocytes can be reported.
-For a percentage, the number of reticulocytes counted manually is compared to the total number of RBCs:
+Most often, a reticulocyte count is performed with an automated instrument (hematology analyzer) and can be done simultaneously with a CBC, which includes an RBC count, hemoglobin, and hematocrit.
+Either an absolute number of reticulocytes and/or a percentage of reticulocytes of total RBC count can be reported, although the absolute number is more commonly reported.

 A reticulocyte count may be ordered when: